MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Compliance.md

 # Learning Path 7 - Lab 7 - Exercise 1 - Initialize Compliance

-In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
+In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement archiving and retention at Adatum.
 You will begin by initializing compliance through the MDM auto-enrollment of new devices in your tenant.
 You will then configure retention tags and policies, and you will implement archiving with retention policies.

 ### Task 1 - Create a security group for Compliance Testing

 To test archiving and retention in your Adatum pilot project, you will create a new mail-enabled security group and assign two users to the group – Joni Sherman and Lynne Robbins.
 This group will then be used in the next task when you configure MDM auto-enrollment for new devices in your tenant.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In **Microsoft Edge**, select the **Microsoft 365 admin center** tab; if you closed this tab earlier, then open a new tab and go to **https://admin.microsoft.com.** <br/>